emily-gordy/Separating_EFIV_2020-2050/Readme.md

 # Hello!
 Welcome to my repository for Gordon et. al 2023 (submitted to ERL fingers crossed)

-This repository contains all the code to repeat the analysis in the paper but has some requirements:
+This repository contains all the code to repeat the analysis in the paper _Separating Internal and Forced Contributions to Near Term SST predictability in the CESM2-LE_.
+This study is currently in review in Environmental Research Letters, and the preprint will soon be available on EarthArXiv.

+## Requirements:

 ### Environment
 All code is written in Python 3.9.
 On top of the basic packages (numpy, matplotlib, scipy), this project uses